MAST-Framework/MAST-F/docs/source/intro/docker_setup.rst

     :alt: Overview of container architecture

     Figure 1: Overview of container architecture.
 Note that our Django container will be able to comunicate with containers in the backend network.
+Note also that the storage network is still under development and can't be integrated yet.